NSAIDs (Non-Steroid Anti-Inflammatory Drugs)

-For those patients at low risk for both GI and CV problems, any non-selective NSAID (ns-NSAID) alone should be acceptable.
+For those patients at relatively low risk for both GI and CV problems, any non-selective NSAID (ns-NSAID) alone should be acceptable.
 However, for long-term or high frequency use of NSAIDs, or for those patients with a positive family history of NSAID-induced GI side effects, supplementing with a proton pump inhibitor (PPI) such as Nexium (esomeprazole) or Prilosec (omeprazole) might be advisable.

-For those patients with high GI risk, and low CV risk, a COX-2 selective inhibitor alone or ns-NSAID with a proton pump inhibitor (PPI) such as Nexium (esomeprazole) or Prilosec (omeprazole), appears to offer similar protection from upper GI bleeding.
+For those patients with relatively high GI risk, and low CV risk, a COX-2 selective inhibitor alone or ns-NSAID with a proton pump inhibitor (PPI) such as Nexium (esomeprazole) or Prilosec (omeprazole), appears to offer similar protection from upper GI bleeding.
 However, only Celebrex (celecoxib) will reduce gastrointestinal lining harm throughout the entire GI tract.

-For those patients with both high GI risk, and high CV risk, the optimal strategy is to avoid NSAID therapy.
+For those patients with relatively both high GI risk, and high CV risk, the optimal strategy is to avoid NSAID therapy.

 If “best” means the safest form, the use of a topical form of NSAID is the preferred means of using an NSAID.
 Applied topically in the form of a cream, gel or patch, the NSAID will penetrate to the affected area only where applied, lessening the blood levels and exposure to the kidney and liver therefore reducing the risk of systemic side effects (fewer cardiovascular and gastrointestinal adverse events) and treatment complications.
 Topical NSAIDs in many cases are equally effective for pain control and are the recommended first choice to begin treatment with an NSAID.